DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 <iframe width="510" height="325" src="https://www.youtube.com/embed/mRrjNzP6RAU" frameborder="0" allowfullscreen></iframe>

 ## How Apps Are Actually Built
-This presentation by Romain Pouclet ([@Palleas](https://twitter.com/Palleas)) was quite interesting to see because of a real world data from BuddyBuild, who analyzed projects they built and shared this information with FrenchKit's attendees.
+This presentation by Romain Pouclet ([@Palleas](https://twitter.com/Palleas)) was quite interesting to see because of a real-world data from BuddyBuild, who analyzed projects they built and shared this information with FrenchKit's attendees.

 ![Romain Pouclet](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9503.JPG "Romain Pouclet"){:height="480px" width="480px"}

 As I expected, most projects use CocoaPods for dependency management, though, many projects don't use any dependency management (by the way, our project, too).

 Surprisingly for me, very small amount of projects were actually running their unit tests, although many projects had unit test targets (auto-created by Xcode?).
-Definitely something to improve on.
+Definitely, something to improve on.

 Learn more about industry statistics in this presentation.